Skip to content ↓

 Parent Guides

 Learning about post 16 options, career opportunities and the job market in general is not just for pupils.
 The Careers Team are also available to help parents and guardians to support their children with their career planning.
-For more information you can send an email to woodlands@woodlandsschool.essex.sch.uk or telephone 01268 282146 and ask for Mrs Kelly Robertson.
+For more information you can email woodlands@woodlandsschool.essex.sch.uk or telephone 01268 282146 and ask for Mrs Kelly Robertson.

 https://resources.careersandenterprise.co.uk/resources/parents-guide